Metric distortion Under Probabilistic Voting

-IOC extends the classical Luce's choice axioms \cite{luce2005individual} of consumer behavior, which was only defined for selecting the top choice.
+IOC extends Luce's classical choice axioms \cite{luce2005individual} of consumer behavior, which were defined only for selecting the top choice.
 The deterministic voting framework satisfies IOC.
 IOC is also reminiscent of the \textit{independence of irrelevant alternatives} axiom for voting rules.
 IOC is somewhat restrictive and may not always hold true in real-world data; however, it makes analysis much easier by allowing us to `factor' distributions over rankings into marginals over pairwise orders.